Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Conclusions

 \extrarowheight{5pt}

-For the case of noise projection, we have shown with simulations that the method is capable of retrieving, with negligible bias, a residual whose ASD is orders of magnitude smaller than the part due to the measured disturbances, and we have also investigated the robustness of the method in the presence of readout noise in the disturbance measurement.

-Still on noise projection, in addition to the single frequency closed-form prior, we have also presented a simple likelihood to be used in multi-frequency noise-projection in case the susceptibilities may be confidently assumed to be real and frequency independent.
+For the case of noise projection, we have shown with simulations that the method is capable of retrieving, with negligible bias, a residual whose ASD is orders of magnitude smaller than the part due to the measured disturbances, and we have also investigated the robustness of the method in the presence of readout noise in the disturbance measurement.\\ Still on noise projection, in addition to the single frequency closed-form prior, we have also presented a simple likelihood to be used in multi-frequency noise-projection in case the susceptibilities may be confidently assumed to be real and frequency independent.

 We want to stress again that these results originate from the experience of data processing at very low frequency, from \si{\micro\hertz} to Hz \cite{PhysRevD.110.042004_LPFnoiseperf2024}, in which, due to length of the required measurement time, only comparatively few periodograms are available, and should be particularly suitable for any situation in which a similar limitation in number of available periodograms may occur.

-Finally, as for almost all commonly used results in data processing, also those presented here are based on Gaussian statistics of the time series under processing.
+We have tested the method against controlled simulations, and provided an application to the LISA Pathfinder mission, in the decorrelation of force-inducing thermal effects from the observed acceleration data.\\ Finally, as for almost all commonly used results in data processing, also those presented here are based on Gaussian statistics of the time series under processing.
 The applicability of the result depends then on how much the data may be safely considered Gaussian.